sarahmonster/nix-prefix/README.md

 > Puppies and Kittens

-on your archives pages and more—all without a child theme!
+on your archive pages—no child themes required!

 ## Requirements

-WordPress 4.1.
-Nix Prefix filters on the standard `the_archive_title` function, which was added to core in 4.1 (released December 2014).
+WordPress 4.1 or higher.

 ## Usage